 As we are quite used to things going wrong for us, we both looked at each other and sighed.
 The travel agent rang the Jet2 contact centre for an explanation.
 Apparently someone else had pressed book at exactly the same time as us and it had pushed the price up by over £200!
 To say we were fuming was a bit of an understatement and I began to really worry that we were going to be spending the week in a caravan in Skegness rather than the romantic beach getaway I had envisioned.

 Jet2’s customer service was, quite frankly, disgusting and they just said there was nothing they could do.
 We spoke to the manager of the store who was wonderful and told the travel agent to find us another holiday and they would be able to discount it a little bit.
 So they found us a week’s holiday in Portinatx in Ibiza and we were like “YES QUICK BOOK IT” and the holiday drama was over.
 Or was it…

 We were due to fly in the afternoon on Sunday and so we spent a lovely chilled morning eating bacon sandwiches and watching Sunday brunch while we finished off little bits of packing.
-As we were about to set off, I checked the flight times…and realised it was an hour earlier than we thought it was.
+As we were about to set off, I checked the flight times…and realized it was an hour earlier than we thought it was.
 Now, I should know from previous mad dashes to the train station that we always get the times wrong for things and definitely should have checked the night before.

 Cue major panic and us literally chucking our cases in the car and speeding off to the airport.
 At this point, I began to think that we weren’t supposed to go on this holiday.

 What followed was a pretty tense hour and a half car journey.
 When we arrived at the airport car park, the barrier, of course, didn’t open then the slowest ever parking attendant opened it for us, we couldn’t find a parking space so literally abandoned our car and then what seemed like an hour’s wait for the transfer to the airport.